LGBTQ rights in China: Media censorship

 Mr Gay China, a beauty pageant, was held in 2016 without incident.
 In 2018, the event host passively cancelled their engagement by not responding to any communications.
 Mr Gay World 2019 announced cancellation after communication began to deteriorate in early August.
 No official censorship notice was issued but some articles blamed the Chinese Government for the cancellation.
 That same year, a woman who wrote a gay-themed novel was sentenced to 10 years and 6 months in prison for "breaking obscenity laws".
 Amid increasing criticism of China's tightening of censorship under the rule of Chinese leader Xi Jinping, the Beijing International Film Festival attracted controversy when in 2018, China's government censors banned the festival from screening the Oscar-winning Call Me by Your Name, throwing a spotlight on LGBT rights in China.

 In February 2022, the first season of the series Friends returned to major streaming media in mainland China, but all the same-sex marriage and love plots were deleted, including dialogues that mentioned lesbian people and scenes of same-sex kissing.
 However, Sohu Video, which was authorised to rebroadcast Friends from 2012 to 2018, retained the same-sex marriage plot at the time.
 The deletion drew widespread criticism, and the related hashtag was immediately banned by Sina Weibo.
 China-made TV series were also victims of censorship towards same-sex plots.
 Addiction, a 15-episode show about a romance between two high school boys, was pulled offline by China's regulators.
 It was the series with the second-highest views on iQiyi at the time it was taken down.
 The guidelines from the government in 2016 lay out an array of subjects that would be prohibited, including depictions of gay relationships.

 In 2025, the Chinese version of the film Together was digitally altered to make a same-sex couple a heterosexual one, which was negatively received by viewers in China, who criticized the change as being disrespectful to the LGBTQ community.
-The Guardian argued the negative reception was due to a rise in support towards the LGBTQ community among Chinese people: a 2024 survey found that more than half of Chinese citizens believed they should be accepted in society.
+The Guardian stated the negative reception was due to a rise in support towards the LGBTQ community among Chinese people: a 2024 survey found that more than half of Chinese citizens believed they should be accepted in society.